 In 2019, the State of Colorado authorized hospitality establishments, which are locations in which medical and retail marijuana may be consumed on site.
 Subject to local approval, retail food establishments may apply for a marijuana hospitality establishment license.
 The updated State regulations provide that hospitality establishments may only operate in local jurisdictions that have adopted an ordinance or resolution authorizing said operation within the jurisdiction.
-Boulder County has not authorized hospitality establishments, so staff is proposing to clarify this in the Code by indicating that Membership Club, and restaurants (retail food establishments), or Eating or Drinking Place, with and without drive-through service, as defined in the Code, are not eligible for this use.
+Boulder County has not specifically authorized hospitality establishments as is required for these to be permitted.
+Until such time that these are specifically authorized, the Code must make clear that they are not permitted.
+Therefore, staff proposes to update the Code to indicate that Membership Clubs, restaurants (retail food establishments), and Eating or Drinking Places, with and without drivethrough service, as defined in the Code, are not eligible for this use.